 The project also faced a number of challenges that have also affected its implementation.
 One of the major challenges is the culture related to e-learning among faculty members and students.
-For some faculty members, it was difficult to change the way they were teaching for many years, as e-learning is a new trend that requires new teaching cultures (Uhomoibhi, 2006) and for some students changing the way they were taught was also difficult, which has also been the case for students elsewhere (O'Donoghue et al., 2003).
-To overcome the cultural issues, extensive training is needed but the problem is that training is costly, time consuming and of course sustaining the qualified faculty members is another problematic issue, which was discussed earlier.
-Furthermore, appointing a qualified project manager who is able to translate the vision of the e-learning project into a workable plan has proven to be difficult.
+For some faculty members, it was difficult to change the way they were teaching for many years, as e-learning is a new trend that requires new teaching cultures [16] and for some students changing the way they were taught was also difficult, which has also been the case for students elsewhere [14].
+To overcome the cultural issues, extensive training is needed but the problem is that training is costly, time consuming and of course sustaining the qualified faculty members is another which was discussed earlier. problematic issue, Furthermore, appointing a qualified project manager who is able to translate the vision of the e-learning project into a workable plan has proven to be difficult.
 From the company's side, three managers were changed in a short period of time, which meant that each project manager comes with a different vision, a different plan of action and a different management style and this of course creates confusion and uncertainty.
-For example, when the blended learning methodology was adopted, the project manager did nit actually set a clear definition of what blended learning is.
+For example, when the blended learning methodology was adopted, the project manager didn't actually set a clear definition of what blended learning is.